saramaenza/City-Explorer/README.md

 - Empty states when no city is selected
 - Error states in case of network or API failures

-This approach improves perceived reliability and overall usability.
+This results in a more reliable and user-friendly experience.

 ## Application Structure

+Main components include:
 - AttractionsList: displays a list of attractions for the selected city.
 - BackgroundHero: handles the background image and visual appearance of the hero section.
 - CityDetail: detail page with in-depth information about the selected city.